 The Indian went on.
 “This was at this sporting goods store in Ottawa.
 It’s not there anymore.
 I think there’s now a place there that sells ceramics.
 But I’m not sure.”

-A few guys shut up, sent him his gaze.
+A few guys shut up, sent him their gaze.